dwmckee/check_brackets_tdd/README.md

 I'll be writing a traditional command-line program, so that means accepting filename arguments on the command line and writing messages to the standard output or standard error.
+If you use a different environment feel free to make different choices.

 #### Stages

-1. Work on a fixed set of bracket pairs ((), [], and {}) and reports the filename of each file that has an error.
+1. Works on a fixed set of bracket pairs (`()`, `[]`, and `{}`) and reports the filename of each file that has an error.
 The program will be silent by default on correct files.
 A report-on-correct switch is optional.

 2. Expand the error report to include the line and column number at which the error was detected.